Annual Bone & Joint Section

 Preventing Gum Disease

 The best way to prevent gum disease is to embrace a positive oral hygiene routine.
-Brushing and flossing twice a day is the first line of defense against dental plaque.
+Brushing twice a day and flossing are the first lines of defense against dental plaque.
 Additionally, visiting your dentist every six months will cut down your risk of disease.
 He or she can eliminate plaque in areas your toothbrush alone cannot reach.
+HS